Introduction

 It is clear that NOAA's HOMR records cannot be taken at face value.
 While I applaud their efforts to gradually improve its information, I can't see that they're doing a really great job of it.
 I understand that it is difficult to go back and resurrect information that resides in various places and may not even have been officially recorded.
 I have had to do this before and it can be difficult and sometimes impossible; but a simple inspection would tell you that the McCall station was most likely never in the lake.
 I've pointed out issues with the New Meadows Ranger Station site (with which, to be discussed elesehere, BEST has done an even worse job) and I've seen improvements but not real accuracy from my experience.

-As a professional data manager, I have always disliked government efforts to consolidate data, several of which I was involved in before I retired.
+As a professional data manager, I have always disliked government efforts to consolidate data, several of which occupied my time before I retired.
 Most of the ones I worked with sought to force field data into standardized formats that may or may not have fit the original data; consequently, some also attempted to reduce data.
 There is no way in which standardizing and consolidating data with widely varying structures can avoid losing information, and lost information can never be recovered (unless, of course, at least digital copies of field data sheets are archived and someone takes the time and effort to look).
 It appears that NOAA may be intentionally restricting data by removing maximum and minimum temoeratatures from the GHCNm archive (the "m" is for monthly; as of now, GHCNd still has them).
-The Climate Hysterian crowd likes to assert that USHCN is "deprecated", that is, replaced officially with USHCN, which also continues to be populated and archives maxima and minima.
+The Climate Hysterian crowd likes to assert that USHCN is "deprecated", that is, replaced officially with GHCN, but USHCN continues to be populated and archives maxima and minima.
 I will stop short of suggesting that this is part of an effort to intentionally hide (and maybe lose) information, but, coupled with ongoing moves to make the archives less transparent to the non-specialized public (e.g., by removing user-friendly web sites, expecting searches by coordinates or exact names, NetCDF, etc.) can make one suspicious.